MarvinHill/storytellr/README.md

 # Storytellr
 Storytellr is a project for writers and readers.
-As a user you can write your own books and publish them and read the books written by other people.
+As a user you can write books, publish them and read the books of other people.
 There should be interaction between readers and writers.
-This project was developed by Marvin Hill and Janina Dörflinger from Heilbronn University for Application Projects in SoSE 2024.
+This project was developed by Marvin Hill and Janina Dörflinger from Heilbronn University for Application Projekts in SoSE 2024.
+## Showcase
+## Features

-### Prefixes
+## Branch Prefixes

 - feature/
 - bug/